mlrun/mlrun/docs/install/remote.md

 V3IO_USERNAME saves the username of a platform user with access to the MLRun service V3IO_ACCESS_KEY saves the platform access key

 You can get the platform access key from the platform dashboard: select the user-profile picture or icon from the top right corner of any page, and select **Access Keys** from the menu.
 In the **Access Keys** window, either copy an existing access key or create a new key and copy it.
-Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web-shell or Jupyter Notebook service.
+Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web- shell or Jupyter Notebook service.

  Note: If the MLRUN_DBPATH points to a remote iguazio cluster and the V3IO_API and/or V3IO_FRAMESD vars are not set, they are inferred from the DBPATH.

 **Explanation:**

 The `mlrun config set` command sets configuration parameters in mlrun default or the specified environment file.
 By default, it stores all of the configuration into the default environment file, and your own environment file does not need editing.
 The default environment file is created by default at `~/.mlrun.env` for Linux and `%USERPROFILE%/.mlrun.env` for Windows.

 The `set` command can work with the following parameters:
 - `--env-file` or `-f` to set the url path to the mlrun environment file